telerik/kendo-ui-core/docs/intro/widget-basics/data-attribute-initialization.md

 > **Important**
 >
-> Camel-cased options are set via dash-separated attributes.
-For example, the [`ignoreCase`](/api/javascript/ui/autocomplete#configuration-ignoreCase) option of the AutoComplete is set via `data-ignore-case`.
+> The camelCase options are set through dash-separated attributes.
+For example, the [`ignoreCase`](/api/javascript/ui/autocomplete#configuration-ignoreCase) option of the AutoComplete is set through `data-ignore-case`.

 Options which start with `data` do not require an additional `"data"` in the attribute name.
 For example, the `dataTextField` option is set via the `data-text-field` attribute and `dataSource` is set via the `data-source` attribute.